mrdunk/flowing-terrain/README.md

 # pip3 install pyglet --user
 ```

+Disclaimer: I promised you "no lakes/basins/lowbits/etc" but in the code i
+deliberately lower a random number of points to create more interesting land.

 ## The heights algorithm:
 The main algorithm is run first and generates the height map of the terrain.
 The
 example code then allocates a "sealevel" and things like that but this is just